Cheddar, Somerset: History

-The name Cheddar comes from the Old English word ceodor, meaning deep dark cavity or pouch.
+Richard Coates, Professor Emeritus of Linguistics at the University of the West of England, has suggested that the name is Ciw-dor, 'the door to Chew', referencing an idea that the gorge marked an important routeway through at least part of the Mendip watershed, and giving access between two large and important estates which had probably been a part of the Wessex royal demesne from the 7th century.

 There is evidence of occupation from the Neolithic period in Cheddar.
 Britain's oldest complete human skeleton, Cheddar Man, estimated to be 9,000 years old, was found in Cheddar Gorge in 1903.
 Older remains from the Upper Late Palaeolithic era (12,000–13,000 years ago) have been found.
 There is some evidence of a Bronze Age field system at the Batts Combe quarry site.
 There is also evidence of Bronze Age barrows at the mound in the Longwood valley, which if man-made it is likely to be a field system.
 The remains of a Roman villa have been excavated in the grounds of the current vicarage.

 The village of Cheddar had been important during the Roman and Saxon eras.
 There was a royal palace at Cheddar during the Saxon period, which was used on three occasions in the 10th century to host the Witenagemot.
 The ruins of the palace were excavated in the 1960s.
-They are located on the grounds of The Kings of Wessex Academy, together with a 14th-century chapel dedicated to St. Columbanus.
+They are located on the grounds of the Kings of Wessex Academy, together with a 14th-century chapel dedicated to St. Columbanus.
 Roman remains have also been uncovered at the site.
-Cheddar was listed in the Domesday Book of 1086 as Ceder, meaning "Shear Water", from the Old English scear and Old Welsh dŵr.
-An alternative spelling in earlier documents, common through the 1850s is Chedder.
+Cheddar was listed in the Domesday Book of 1086 as Cedre.